 The Macroeconomic Implications of Limited Arbitrage

-We develop a model to incorporate securitization into speculations and study the transmission channel between arbitrage crashes and recessions in the real economy.
-We show that the interaction between limited arbitrage and the business cycle works as a powerful transmission mechanism, where trivial shocks can spread, amplify and trigger simultaneous arbitrage failure and recessions.
-The securitization allows real-sector investments to have extra collateral value and thus helps boost the aggregate production.
-We solve the closed-form model and characterize multiple equilibria.
-Through regime shifts, we account for the nonlinearity of financial crises as well as the slow and limited post-crisis recovery.
+We develop a tractable model to study the macroeconomic impacts of limited arbitrage by linking arbitrage activities with the macroeconomy through collateralization.
+We show that the interactions between speculative trading and the business cycle can work as a powerful transmission mechanism, where trivial shocks spread, amplify, and trigger simultaneous arbitrage failures and recessions.
+Collateralization adds extra value to real-sector investments, and ultimately helps boost aggregate production.
+We solve for the model dynamics analytically and characterize multiple equilibria.
+Through regime shifts, we account for the non-linear aspects of financial crises as well as the slow and incomplete post-crisis recoveries.

-Keywords: limits of arbitrage, financial crises, mispricing, regime shifts, multiple equilibria, collateral constraints, externality, slow recovery
+Keywords: limits of arbitrage, financial crises, mispricing, slow recovery, regime shifts, multiple equilibria, collateralization, externality

 JEL Classification: D52, D58, E44, G01, G12